Education and Outreach

 Delaware Envirothon

-The Delaware Envirothon, sponsored by the Delaware Association of Conservation Districts, is used to instruct high school students in conservation methods, promote the conservation message, and highlight potential career choices to students.
+The Delaware Envirothon, sponsored by the Delaware Department of Natural Resources and Environmental Control, is used to instruct high school students statewide in conservation methods, promote the conservation message, and highlight potential career choices to students.
 Teams of five students compete in different environmental challenges in the areas of:

 -